hyperburn777/AIProjects/README.md

 # AI Projects

-Copy of AI project code in private repos.
+Copy of AI project codes from private repos.

 Please request the source code for the associated projects at rahulpuranam@gmail.com